ethereum/portal-network-specs/projected-resource-requirements.md

 #### Bandwidth

-- expected gossip message volume
+- expected gossip message volume for full radius node, move down from there.

 ### State Network